 Student-Created Exercise: You will be able to create your own assignment.
 You will work with your Associate Director to develop an innovative task you feel will help you learn from your experience.
 The focus of this activity should be on your personal development and ways to encourage positive social interactions.
+This may be a task or service that benefits an individual, the campus, or the community.
 Your Associate Director will have final approval of this assignment and can adjust the requirements to ensure the proper learning outcomes are met.
-This exercise should fit within the context of the Pathway selected.
+This exercise should fit within the context of the Well-Being Pathway.

 Substance Use Education: An educational program with two components: virtual learning and a final written reflection.
 The curriculum begins with foundational education on substance use.
 The curriculum focuses on the physiological impact of substances, social responsibility, and decision-making.
-Upon completion of the selected course, participants will write a reflection that responds to the following:

-1) When does substance use become problematic?
+Upon completion of the selected course, participants will write a reflection that responds to the following: 1) When does substance use become problematic?
 2) What part of the material resonated with you the most?
 3) How will you use the information learned to inform decisions regarding your well-being in the future?
 4) How does the information in the material connect to biblical principles?